 The Ethics Commission has issued several opinions regarding actions of former officials and employees within the ambit of activities not considered lobbying or which may otherwise be permitted under the "Two-Year Rule".
 The following is a list of examples of these permitted activities.
 This list is non-exclusive and it merely serves as a guide.
-Except for Nos.
-11-13, relating to quasi-judicial proceedings, these activities are permissible provided they are undertaken with no purpose or intent to influence, persuade or encourage the County official or employee to take official action:
+These activities are permissible provided they are not undertaken with any purpose or intent to lobby or otherwise influence, persuade or encourage the County official or employee in any action, decision or recommendation:

-- 1) Contracting with the County - 2) Working for a County vendor or service provider - 3) Advising a client seeking to do business with the County - 4) Representing, without compensation, a neighborhood association - 5) Representing 501(c)(3) non-profit entities - 6) Representing governmental entities - 7) Representing educational institutions or entities - 8) Performing ministerial tasks such as, completing and submitting routine administrative requests or applications; requesting procedural information; confirming receipt of plans or applications; or, inquiring on status of permits or applications - 9) Including name and qualifications (resumé) in applications or proposals submitted to the County on behalf of clients - 10) Merely sitting in the audience of a publicly-noticed meeting - 11) Representing individuals or entities before publicly noticed quasi-judicial proceedings where ex-parte communications are prohibited (including non-attorneys) - 12) Testifying in publicly-noticed quasi-judicial proceedings - 13) Appearing or participating in settlement negotiations with government attorneys stemming from quasi-judicial proceedings - 14) Appearing in one's individual capacity for the purpose of self-representation, without compensation or reimbursement - 15) Attending an informational meeting with County staff solely to discuss County practices and procedures - 16) Providing expert testimony at a publicly-noticed meeting - 17) Meeting with County staff and appearing before County boards and committees when the meeting or appearance is related to an awarded contract, without any intention to amend or modify the contract - 18) Providing management or oversight of a County project related to an awarded contract (including providing support staff and the coordination of activities between County, outside agencies, contractors/sub-contractors) - 19) Imparting institutional knowledge and history of the County's programs to the current employer and its team - 20) Submitting applications for business certifications
+- 1) Contracting with the County - 2) Working for a County vendor or service provider - 3) Advising a client seeking to do business with the County - 4) Representing, without compensation, a neighborhood association - 5) Representing, without compensation, a not-for-profit community-based organization solely to request a grant - 6) Performing ministerial tasks such as, completing and submitting routine administrative requests or applications; requesting procedural information; confirming receipt of plans or applications; or, inquiring on status of permits or applications - 7) Including name and qualifications (resumé) in applications or proposals submitted to the County on behalf of clients - 8) Merely sitting in the audience of a publicly-noticed meeting - 9) Appearing in one's individual capacity for the purpose of self-representation, without compensation or reimbursement - 10) Attending an informational meeting with County staff solely to discuss County practices and procedures - 11) Providing expert testimony at a publicly-noticed meeting - 12) Meeting with County staff and appearing before County boards and committees when the meeting or appearance is related to an awarded contract, without any intention to amend, modify or renew the contract - 13) Providing management or oversight of a County project related to an awarded contract (including providing support staff and the coordination of activities between County, outside agencies, contractors/sub-contractors) - 14) Imparting institutional knowledge and history of the County's programs to the current employer and its team - 15) Submitting applications for business certifications excluded from the definition of lobbyists under the County Ethics Code.
+Consequently, their representations would not be restricted by the Two- Year Rule.
+This exception for quasi-judicial representation is under the County Ordinance.
+Certain municipalities such as Miami and Miami Beach may not have this exception due to the inclusion of such activity within the definitions of lobbying in their respective municipal lobbying ordinances.